cherry247/Front-End-Web-UI-Frameworks-and-Tools-Bootstrap-4-/README.md

 # Front-End-Web-UI-Frameworks-and-Tools-Bootstrap-4

-In this repository, I have added all the assignments which were ot be submmitted as a part of Front-End Web UI Frameworks and Tools: Bootstrap 4 course in coursera.
+In this repository, I have added all the assignments which were to be submmitted as a part of Front-End Web UI Frameworks and Tools: Bootstrap 4 course in coursera.

 ### Week 1
 <p align="center">